 Before You Start

 This guide assumes you've already set up storage with ROCK.
-If you haven't, please refer to the
+If you haven't, please refer to

 Important Notes:

-If you're using a NAS or other network storage, you can import your media by saving it directly to the NAS.
+NAS: If you're using a NAS or other network storage, you can import your media by saving it directly to the NAS.
 For more information on setting up a NAS with Roon, see

-For USB storage with ROCK, you can also copy music to your USB drive before connecting it to ROCK, rather than copying it over the network.
+USB: For USB storage with ROCK, you can also copy music to your USB drive before connecting it to ROCK, rather than copying it over the network.
 Just ensure your drive is

-Method #1 Drag And Drop on to the Roon application on Mac/PC
+Method #1: Drag and Drop onto the Roon application on Mac/PC

 This is the simplest way to add music if you're using the Roon application on your Mac or PC.

-If you've set up Roon to monitor multiple folders, it will prompt you to choose where you want to save the files.
+- If you've set up Roon to monitor multiple folders, it will prompt you to choose where you want to save the files.
 Roon will then copy them to a "Roon Imports" folder, organizing them by import time and the device they were imported from.

 Method #2: Importing To Network Folder